 During your surgery:

 An incision will be made in the skin over your infected joint.
 Your surgeon will cut the tissue around the joint and open it widely.
-He will then remove the pus and dead tissue.
+He or she will then remove the pus and dead tissue.
 The joint will be rinsed with sterile fluid.
 Depending on the type of joint, your surgeon will put in a drain or pack the wound with gauze.
 The wound will be closed with stitches and covered with a bandage.
-A splint may be placed if your infected joint was on your arm or leg.

 After your surgery:

 - A splint may be placed around your joint.
 This will help prevent movement so your joint can heal.